lab11/SensEye-2/readme.md

 The get request should complete immediately without an issue

 Open a serial connection at 115200 baud
-Find device ip address, from U-Boot:
+Find device IP address, from U-Boot:

     run flashboot
     udhcpc
     ifconfig
     reboot

-Modify the environment variables on the smartfusion board, from U-Boot:
+Modify the environment variables on the SmartFusion board, from U-Boot:

     setenv netmask 255.255.255.0
     setenv gatewayip <device ip address top 24 bits>.1